irongut/RotateCollectionDemo/README.md

 </div>

 Demonstrates changing a Xamarin Forms CollectionView from a vertical list to a horizontal list based on device orientation.
+This code accompanies my blog post [Rotating a list in Xamarin.Forms using CollectionView](https://blog.taranissoftware.com/rotating-a-list-in-xamarinforms-using-collectionview).

 ## Notes